-Currently, security upgrades are being planned and prioritized to upgrade the facilities' control panels, intercoms, staff stations, and camera systems.
+Currently, security upgrades have begun to upgrade the facilities' control panels, intercoms, staff stations, and camera systems.
 These upgrades are being added to protect youth and enforce the safety and security of the facility.
-On March 26, 2024, this item went to the Board of Supervisors for approval to execute a contract with Accurate Controls.
-Once approval has been obtained, a construction schedule will be developed.

-Staff assigned to this unit extensively reviewed options for safe, "home-like" furniture and security upgrades for the SB 823 Unit, recreation yard, and de-escalation room.
-Furniture purchased for the living unit includes round "family-style" tables which are utilized for meals and group programming, reading nooks, and comfortable seating for weekend and evening programming.
-As noted previously in this report, funds were utilized to develop the multi-sensory, de-escalation room.
+Staff reviewed options for safe, "home-like" furniture and security upgrades for the SB 823 Unit, recreation yard, and de-escalation room.
+Furniture purchased for the living unit includes a special desk and chair used in a reading and letter writing nook as well as comfortable seating for weekend and evening programming.
+Funds were also utilized to develop a multi-sensory, de-escalation room.
 Items for this room include a therapy chair, sensory water beads, wood backed wall pads, a body rocker, light cover sets, projector wheel, "relaxer chair", sensory ball set, sensory tactile "squishy set", air scent diffusers, and speaker systems for calming music/sounds to be played.
-The addition of a camera in this room is also planned as part of the security upgrades.
-Staffing for the SHINE Unit has expanded to one Supervising Probation Corrections Officer, three Probation Corrections Officer I/Is.
+Use of the room is anticipated to begin once the addition of a camera in the room is completed.
+This is already planned as part of the previously mentioned security upgrades.
+Staffing for the SYTF Unit which is also referred to as the SHINE Unit has expanded to one Supervising Probation Corrections Officer, three Probation Corrections Officer IIIs, and three Probation Correction Officer I/IIs.

 A secondary outdoor perimeter fence was installed in the recreation yard, complete with razor wire, a man gate, and a secondary gate allowing for emergency vehicle entrance.
 This updated fencing provides more security of the outdoor space, allowing youth to engage in physical activity outside while maintaining safety and security of the youth and facility.
 Additional upgrades to this outdoor space include two sets of custodial-grade exercise equipment and basketball hoops.
-Future upgrades include artificial turf for field type activities, a pickleball court and a handball court.
+Future upgrades include artificial turf for field type activities and a cross-fit style workout area.